10daer/Learn-DAO/Freshman/Introduction/Calculator/README.md

 For example, if the user clicks on the "Plus" button with num1 = 4 and num2 = 1, the add() function is called and the result (5) is rendered to the **Result:** .

 ## Usage

 You can customize the values of num1 and num2 inside _index.js_ from the code to perform different calculations.

 ## Conclusion

 This code snippet demonstrates a simple way to create a calculator that performs basic mathematical operations.
 You can extend this code to handle more complex calculations or add more features to your calculator.

+## Links

+The is the web app for the [Calculator](https://645cbe83d2d1ff7a3ec64913--whimsical-pudding-444ebb.netlify.app/)